C0PEP0D/otto/README.md

 **visualize, evaluate and learn** policies for the source-tracking problem, a POMDP designed to provide a test-bed for **odor-based search strategies** such as the popular **"infotaxis"**.

-It is part of the [C0PEP0D](https://C0PEP0D.github.io/) project and has been used in a [publication](https://arxiv.org/abs/2112.10861).
+OTTO is part of the [C0PEP0D](https://C0PEP0D.github.io/) project and has been used in a [publication](https://arxiv.org/abs/2112.10861).

 ## Table of contents